domenicosolazzo/practice-django/django-tutorial/README.md

 - Create the database tables (e.g. python manage.py migrate)
 - Run the development server (e.g. python manage.py runserver)
 - Create a polls app (e.g. python manage.py startapp polls)
+- Add the Question/Choice models to models.py (polls app)
+- Add the polls app in the main settings as INSTALLED_APP
+- Run makemigrations for the polls app (python manage.py makemigrations polls)
+- Run migrate to create the tables for the previously created models